Keyboard shortcuts

 Tokenising produces fine-grained tokens.

-Each fine-grained token has a kind, which is the name of one of the token-kind nonterminals.
-Most kinds of fine-grained token also have attributes, as described in the tables below.
+Each fine-grained token has a kind.
+Most kinds of fine-grained token also have attributes.

 KindAttributes